iparaj/iparaj.github.io/_pages/about.md

 * 13-Dec 2019 - Presented my paper "On solvability of CGCARE for LQR problems with zero input-cost" in the 58th IEEE Conference on Decision and Control at Nice, France.

-* 10-Dec 2019 - Joined Max Planck Institute for Dynamics of Complex Technical Systems as a Post-doctoral research fellow.
+* 10-Jun 2019 - Joined Max Planck Institute for Dynamics of Complex Technical Systems as a Post-doctoral research fellow.

-* 05-Dec 2019 - Completed my Ph.D. defence presentation on "Generalized Riccati theory: A Hamiltonian system approach".
+* 05-Mar 2019 - Completed Ph.D. from Department of Electrical Engineering, IIT Bombay.